tsblock/RVCDownloader/README.md

+# WORK IN PROGRESS: script not working yet
 # HKUST RVC videos bulk downloader
 This project uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) and [Selenium](https://www.selenium.dev/) to download RVC videos from a list of URLs.